What exactly is a relief print?

 This can be a toughie!
 We encourage you to select an image with clean lines and good contrast, but most of all something that has meaning to you: landscape or city photographs are great, and lots of folks love to do their pets; symbols/icons work well (think band logos or geometric shapes); short quotes in a nice font look fantastic.
-Once you sign up, feel free to email our brilliant teacher Orlie for guidance—she’ll be able to give feedback to help you make a solid choice.
+Once you sign up, feel free to email us for guidance—we’ll be able to give feedback to help you make a solid choice.

 What will I learn?